gabrielrochasouza/notifications-api-with-nestjs/README.md

 # Rotas:

 This is an API made to manage notifications.
+It was used a sqlite database, but the database can be easily to changed in the `prisma/schema.prisma` file.

+It was also made tests using jest.

 ### FindMany By Recipient ID /notifications/:recipientID(UUID)
 GET http://localhost:3000/notifications/acc8fba0-e7bc-11ed-a05b-0242ac120003